wetransform-os/ProMCDA/README.md

 If no robustness analysis is selected, then:
 - the indicator values are normalized by mean of all the possible normalization methods (or by the selected one);
-- the normalized indicators are aggregated by mean of all the possible aggregation methods (or by the selected one), by considering their assigned weights (in the `given_weights` parameter);
+- the normalized indicators are aggregated by mean of all the possible aggregation methods (or by the selected one), by considering their assigned weights.
-- the resulting scores of all the combinations normalization/aggregation (or the selected ones only) are provided in form of a csv table and plots in png format in the output directory.

 If the weights are randomly sampled (robustness analysis of the weights), then:
 - all weights or one weight at time are randomly sampled from a uniform distribution [0,1];
 - the weights are normalized so that their sum is always equal to 1;
-- if all weights are sampled together, MCDA calculations receive N-inputs (N being the number of `monte_carlo_runs`; if the weights are sampled one at time, MCDA will receive (*n-inputs x num_weights*) inputs;
+- if all weights are sampled together, MCDA calculations receive N-inputs (N being the number of `num_runs`; if the weights are sampled one at time, MCDA will receive (*n-inputs x num_weights*) inputs;
 - iterations 1,2,3 of the first condition follow;
-- the results of all the combinations normalization/aggregation (or the one selected) are provided in the form of mean and standard deviation over all the runs
-  (if the weights are iteratively sampled, this applies for *num_indicators-times*).

-If the robustness analysis regards the indicators, then:
+If the robustness analysis is selected on the indicators, then:
 - for each indicator, the parameters (e.g., mean and standard deviation) describing the marginal distribution under interest are extracted from the input matrix;
 - for each N, and for each indicator, a value is sampled from the relative assigned marginal distribution: therefore, one of N input matrix is created;
 - normalizations and aggregations are performed as in points 1,2 of the first case: a list of all the results is created in the output directory;
 - mean and standard deviation of all the results are estimated across (monte_carlo_runs x pairs of combinations);
-- in this case, no randomness on the weights is allowed, therefore, they need to be assigned to all indicators in the `given_weights` parameter.
+- in this case, no randomness on the weights is allowed.

 ### General information and references